idawettergren/GenomeAnalysis/README.md

 In order to track changes made by Pilon I will use the argument '--changes' to output a .change file with all changes made in addition to the .fasta file.

+# Quality control and pre-processing of RNA reads
+Just as for the Illumina reads, a quality control will be done on the provided RNA reads.

 # To-do list
 * Make data_organisation.png not look like shit
 * Run Pilon to improve the assembly
-* Update data_organisation files with Pilon directories
+* Update data_organisation files with Pilon and transcriptome directories
+* Run FastQC on the RNA reads
+* Current soft link to the transcriptome data includes all scaffolds, only scaffold 10 is necessary

 ## To-maybe-do list
 * Write wiki